How to Quit Smoking Confidently and Successfully

 Identifying Triggers to Smoke

-When quitting smoking, it is important to address your lifestyle, rituals, and behaviors that are associated with smoking.
+When quitting smoking, it is important to address your lifestyle, rituals, and behaviors associated with and trigger smoking.
 Make a list of activities, people, or things that trigger the urge to have a cigarette.
-Be aware of these triggers and, if possible, plan to avoid them by restructuring daily routines and intentionally develop new rituals in your life that do not include cigarettes.
-It can be helpful to tell people close to you or those you encounter frequently that you are quitting smoking; this will help them support you in your efforts.
+Be aware of these triggers and, if possible, make a plan to avoid them by restructuring daily routines and intentionally develop new rituals in your life that do not include cigarettes.
+It can be helpful to tell people close to you or those you frequently encounter that you are quitting smoking; this will help them support you in your efforts.

 Quitting smoking is one of the best actions you can take to protect your health.
-Quitting also helps your body prepare for and optimally respond to medical treatment, and enhances your ability to heal following surgery.24 Regardless of how long you have smoked, quitting smoking has immediate and long-term health benefits.
-It’s never too late to quit.7 It can be challenging to quit, but with the right tools and knowledge about the best and most effective approaches to quitting smoking, quitting is a more realistic and obtainable goal.
+Quitting also helps your body prepare for and optimally respond to medical treatment and enhances your ability to avoid complications and heal following surgery.26 Regardless of how long you have smoked, quitting smoking has immediate and long-term health benefits; it’s never too late to quit.5 It can be challenging to quit, but with the right tools and knowledge about the best and most effective approaches to quitting smoking, quitting is a more realistic and obtainable goal.

 - Centers for Disease Control and Prevention.
 Chemicals in tobacco smoke.
 2014; http://www.cdc.gov/tobacco/data_statistics/sgr/2010/consumer_booklet/chemicals_smoke/.
 Accessed August 12, 2014.

 - Cahill K, Stevens S, Perera R, Lancaster T. Pharmacological interventions for smoking cessation: an overview and network meta-analysis.
-Cochrane database of systematic reviews.
+Cochrane Library.
 2013;5:CD009329.

 - S. Department of Health & Human Services.
 Treating Tobacco Use and Dependence: 2008 Update.
 Public Health Service; 2008.

 - Hartmann-Boyce J, Chepkin SC, Ye W, Bullen C, Lancaster T. Nicotine replacement therapy versus control for smoking cessation.
-Cochrane database of systematic reviews.
+Cochrane Library.
 2018;5:Cd000146.

 - Bullen C, Howe C, Laugesen M, et al. Electronic cigarettes for smoking cessation: a randomised controlled trial.
 2013;382(9905):1629-1637.

 - Lancaster T, Stead, L.F.
 Individual behavioural counseling for smoking cessation.
-Cochrane database of systematic reviews.
+Cochrane Library.
+2017.

 - Stead L, Koilipillai, P., Fanshawe, T., Lancaster, T. Combined pharmacotherapy and behavioural interventions for smoking cessation.
-Cochrane database of systematic reviews.
+Cochrane Library.

 - Hartmann-Boyce J, Hong, B., Livingstone-Banks, J., Wheat, H., Fanshawe, T. Additional behavioural support as an adjunct to pharmacotherapy for smoking cessation.
-Cochrane database of systematic reviews.
+Cochrane Library.
+2019.

 - Barnes J, McRobbie, H., Dong, C., Walker, N., Hartmann-Boyce, J. Hypnotherapy for smoking cessation.
-Cochrane database of systematic reviews.
+Cochrane Library.

 - White A, Rampes, H., Liu, J., Stead, L., Campbell, J. Acupuncture and related interventions for smoking cessation.
-Cochrane database of systematic reviews.
+Cochrane Library.

 - Taylor G, Dalili, M., Semwal, M., Civijak, M., Sheikh, A., Car, J. Internet‐based interventions for smoking cessation.
-Cochrane database of systematic reviews.
+Cochrane Library.

 - Matkin W, Ordonez-Mena, J., Hartmann-Boyce, J. Telephone counseling for smoking cessation.
-Cochrane database of systematic reviews.
+Cochrane Library.